- About Us

-Valwood's middle school is a three-year program, including grades six, seven, and eight, dedicated to the pursuit of knowledge, and the intellectual and moral development of students.
-The middle school years represent a bridge between the security of a teacher-centered lower school and the rigors of a subject-centered upper school and increasing learner independence.
-Teachers work together as a team to address social, emotional, and academic challenges faced by students during early adolescence.
+Valwood’s Middle School offers a three-year program, including grades six, seven, and eight, dedicated to the pursuit of knowledge, as well as the intellectual and moral development of students.
+The middle school years represent a bridge between the security of a teacher-centered Lower School and the rigors of a subject-centered Upper School.
+Teachers work together to address social, emotional, and academic challenges faced by students during early adolescence.
 The Middle School program is guided by This We Believe: Keys to Educating Young Adolescents, published by the Association for Middle Level Education.